Marsfield

 AreaSearch assessment of residential development activity positions Marsfield among the top 25% of areas assessed nationwide

-This substantial lag between supply and demand typically leads to heightened buyer competition and pricing pressures.
-New homes are being constructed at an average value of $597,000, targeting the premium segment with upmarket properties.
-Commercial approvals this financial year totalled $184.9 million, indicating strong local business investment.
-Current development consists predominantly of medium and high-density housing (97%), with standalone homes comprising 3%.
+This has led to heightened buyer competition and pricing pressures.
+New homes are being constructed at an average expected cost of $597,000, targeting the premium segment with upmarket properties.
+In FY-26, commercial approvals reached $184.9 million, suggesting robust local business investment.
+New development in Marsfield consists mainly of medium and high-density housing, comprising 97.0% of all dwellings approved, with standalone homes accounting for only 3.0%.

-This shift from the area's existing housing stock (32% houses) suggests decreasing developable sites and reflects changing lifestyles and demand for affordable options.
-Marsfield has a low density market, with approximately 225 people per dwelling approval.
-Population forecasts project an increase of 16,226 residents by 2041.
-If development rates continue at the current pace, housing supply may not keep up with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+This shift from the area's existing housing composition (currently 32.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more affordable housing options.
+The location has approximately 225 people per dwelling approval, indicating a low-density market.
+AreaSearch's latest quarterly estimate projects Marsfield's population to grow by 16,116 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth in the area.

 Frequently Asked Questions - Development